False or misleading statements by Donald Trump (first term): Hurricane Dorian

 President Trump receives an update on Hurricane Dorian on August 29, 2019.
 This map was later altered to show the hurricane impacting Alabama.

 President Trump displays the altered Hurricane Dorian map in a video published by the White House on September 4, 2019.

 As Hurricane Dorian approached the Atlantic coast in August 2019, Trump presented himself as closely monitoring the situation, tweeting extensively as The New York Times reported he was "assuming the role of meteorologist in chief".
 On September 1, Trump tweeted that Alabama, among other states, "will most likely be hit (much) harder than anticipated".
 By that time, no forecaster was predicting Dorian would impact Alabama and the eight National Hurricane Center forecast updates over the preceding 24 hours showed Dorian steering well away from Alabama and moving up the coast.
 The Birmingham, Alabama office of the National Weather Service (NWS) contradicted Trump 20 minutes later, tweeting that Alabama "will NOT see any impacts from Dorian."
 After ABC News reporter Jonathan Karl reported the correction, Trump tweeted it was "Such a phony hurricane report by lightweight reporter @jonkarl".

 On September 4, in the Oval Office, Trump displayed a modified version of an August 29 diagram by the National Hurricane Center of the projected track of Dorian.
 The modification was done with a black marker and extended the cone of uncertainty of the hurricane's possible path into southern Alabama.
 Modifying government weather forecasts is illegal in the U.S. Trump was known to use a Sharpie to write on documents, as well as speech notes and on the campaign trail.
 A White House official told The Washington Post Trump had altered the diagram with a Sharpie marker.
 Trump said he did not know how the map came to be modified and defended his claims, saying he had "a better map" with models that "in all cases [showed] Alabama was hit".
 Later on September 4, Trump tweeted a map by the South Florida Water Management District dated August 28 showing numerous projected paths of Dorian; Trump falsely asserted "almost all models" showed Dorian approaching Alabama.
 A note on the map stated it was "superseded" by National Hurricane Center publications and that it was to be discarded if there were any discrepancies.
-The incident became known as sharpiegate.